moov-io/terms-dictionary/README.md

 - **ultimate creditor**<a id="ultimate-creditor"></a>: The party that is the ultimate beneficiary of a payment.
 For example, the payment is credited to an account of a financing company, but the ultimate beneficiary is the customer of the financing company.

 - **ultimate debtor**<a id="ultimate-debtor"></a>: The party that owes an amount of money to the ultimate creditor, such as the buyer of services or goods.
-This term is used when the receiver of an invoice is different than the payer.
+This term is used when the receiver of an invoice is different from the payer.

 - **unauthorized transaction**<a id="unauthorized-transaction"></a>: The use of a credit or debit card, or other method, to make a payment not authorized by the account holder, often the result of fraud or cybercrime.
 Note that this does not refer to an issuer declining authorization for payment on a transaction.